ridhoabyaktaprayoga/MultiUser-NextJS-New/README.md

 pnpm install
 ```

+This project uses several additional packages that are required for authentication and alerts:

+- **bcrypt**: for hashing passwords.
+- **jsonwebtoken**: for generating and verifying JSON Web Tokens.
+- **sweetalert2**: for displaying elegant alert and confirmation dialogs.
+- **prisma**: for database interactions (with Prisma Client).
+- **next/font**: to automatically optimize and load fonts.

 If any of these packages are missing or you need to update them, you can install them using: